jakpaul/lvgl_touch_calibration/README.md

 ## Usage
 Clone this this repo and place all its contents in your project.
 ### Firmware setup
-This section documents how to add touch calibration to an LVGL project: The system provides a custom input device driver for lvgl (see below).
-Note that you have to **replace** your own driver if there already is one in your code.
+This section documents how to add touch calibration to an LVGL project: The system modifies an existing input device (see below).
+It acts as a conversion layer between the uncalibrated input device and LVGL.
+As the system makes use of the user data field of the device, you will not be able to use it.
+So keep that in mind when integrating into an existing application.

 Place this code in your LVGL initialization:
 ```c